lazypower/docker-charm/README.md

 #### Host Only Networking

- By default, docker deploys a host-only bridge adapter.
+ By default, Docker deploys a host-only bridge adapter.
 Containers are able to communicate with one another if you forward host ports to the containers using the `-p` option.
 More on this in the [Deploying Containers]({{site.url}}/user/deploying-containers.html) docpage.